wesbosse/botwes/README.md

 **Releasing Results:**

 Once the instructor is satisfied with the amount of votes received (still working on a way to track this) they can select the "release results" button.
 This generates a horizontal bar plot to show the answer counts and deletes the poll from the chat log.
-I added 25 fake votes to the DB to produce the following results:
+I added 9 fake votes (on top of my 1 sample vote for LA) to the DB to produce the following results:

 <img src="assets/results.png" style="max-width:30%">
 <br>